Wednesday, May 2, 2012

 I used knotweed stems about three feet tall for these pickles and peeled off the tough outer skin and discarded the joints (Polygonum means jointed).
 That is not necessary with younger stalks, when the skin is still diaphanous.
 Beneath that tougher covering is a very juicy, crunchy and tender vegetable...

-For quick pickles I use less vinegar than I would for those destined to have a long and safe shelf life.
+For quick pickles (the kind you eat within hours of making) I use less vinegar than I would for those destined to have a long and safe shelf life.
 Knotweed is also very acidic...

 1 cup of peeled, knotweed stems, cut into 1/4 inch slices or thinner